 Honestly, I don't know.

-To read more and to start your career in event planning today, please visit Event Planner Course: How to Plan Events.
+To read more and to start your career in event planning today, please visit the Planning Events Course page.

 If you'd like to read more about event planning courses and education, read the following pages: